preservim/vim-wordy/README.markdown

 ```

 Words can be used to hide or obscure a weak position, or to cast doubt on
 a strong one.
-They can be used to mislead, to evade blame, to claim credit,
+They can be used to mislead, to evade blame, or to claim credit
-as well as to cast doubt on a strong one.
+where none has been earned.

 * “mistakes were made”
 * “discounted up to 50% off”